saurabhnative/react30_10_login_auth_frontend/README.md

 Create frontend applicaton for login authenitcation

 ### Objective:
-Build login and resitration forms and connect APIs to authenticate a user
+Build login and registration forms and connect APIs to authenticate a user

 ### Learnings:
 Learn how to authenticate a user in frontend and use a session token for handling private routes